TheSquidNextDoor/Stellar-Sortie/README.txt

     1. Know your enemy!
 Enemies that shoot you will orbit you when they go to attack.
     2. Learn to lead your shots!
 (Aim where the target is going to be, not where they are.
 There are no hitscan weapons here.)
     3. Observe your surroundings!
 A non-observant pilot is useless in the heat of battle.
-    4. If you encounter the Marauder MK II or the Juggernaut, avoid them at all costs if you aren't good enough to destroy them.
+    4. If you encounter the Marauder MK II or the Juggernaut, avoid them at all costs if you aren't good enough to defeat them.
     5. Learn to orbit your target when attacking them!
 You can turn while moving sideways.

     Now go out there and junk some pirates!